 You do not need to sign any program assurance that you will not be participating in or receiving funds for in that particular school year.

 Once NH DOE completes its allocation process for all Federal formula grants, the grant amounts will be uploaded into GMS as they are ready.
 We hope that will help in your planning efforts.
 Please remember that expenditures for approved grants for a particular school year cannot begin before July 1 of that year.

 Individual program staff at the NH DOE sent your leaders that oversee federal fund programs (CTE Directors, Special Education Directors, Title Administrators, ESOL Directors) the information and application/requirement information as well.
 This includes, but is not limited to: information for the application process itself, equitable services documents, the IDEA excess cost tool and MOE calculator, etc.

-Sign and Upload the Title IV-A Equitable Services form, if needed to the grant in the Online Grants Management System.
+If necessary, Sign and Upload the Title IV-A Equitable Services form, if needed to the grant in the Online Grants Management System.
 You can download a copy of the Title IV-A Equitable Services form available in the Equitable Serivces Folder in the Documents Folder.

 The Activity ID is generated by the system—no entry is necessary.

 Select a Category from the Category Drop Down Box:

 Review the Annotated Template - Title IV-A Student Support Activity Developer document, in the Examples of Activities folder in the Documents for LEAs folder to get an idea of the questions each section of the activity narrative should adress and why the information is important to planning a successful activity that will impact your students and provide support for their success.

 - Admin/Support (limit 2%) - should have a function code in the 2000 series.